 Waiting may be the hardest part, especially if you’re expecting a significant refund.

 It shouldn’t take long, however.
-Once your return being accepted by the IRS, the agency will approve and issue your expected refund delivery date.
+Once your return is accepted by the IRS, the agency will approve and issue your expected refund delivery date.

-Most filers, 9 out of 10 in fact, receive a refund within 21 days upon the IRS receiving your tax return.
+Most filers, 9 out of 10 in fact, receive a refund within 21 days upon the IRS receiving their tax return.